‘How can I treat cat ear mites?’ and other veterinary FAQs

-How do I get rid of my cat's ear mites?
+How do I treat my cat's ear mites?

 I have recently got a kitten and he has got itchy ears.
 I think he might have mites.
 I have booked him into the vet on 1 October but is there anything I can do to help him until then?
 He is scratching quite a lot.